Shower, toilet and paper: why the rest of the world considers toilet habits of the West strange

 The family of the podcast and rock musician Kaiser Kuo moved from Beijing to the United States three years ago.
 Kuo recalls how he was struck by how much toilet paper Americans spend (which confirms the status of the United States as the state that consumes such paper more than anyone else in the world).

 Astu Garg is also puzzled by the use of toilet paper.
-“And you don’t immediately understand that you can then throw it right into the toilet,” she says. - Because of this, the sewer is clogged.
-I have the impression that every fourth toilet is clogged. ”
+“And you don't immediately realize that you can then throw it straight down the toilet,” she says. - Because of this, the sewer is clogged.
+I have the impression that every fourth toilet is clogged. "

 Toilet paper is also widely used in China (after all, paper was invented there).
 But it was American manufacturers and advertisers who aggressively promoted this paper in the 20th century.